 Due to our current volunteer capacity, we unfortunately cannot offer much accessibility support such as closed captioning and translation.
 Participation requires internet connection (either by phone or computer).

-5 needs-based scholarships are available if you cannot afford $35 – first come first serve basis, email firstname.lastname@example.org for scholarship code
+5 needs-based scholarships are available – first come first serve basis, email firstname.lastname@example.org for scholarship code

 Thank you to LICHEN CENTER for offering scholarship support!

 - using WWW coursework to learn strategies for incorporating antiracism in our Maine herbal work

 - nurturing a network for mobilization & reparative action – following the lead of BI&PoC herbalists and supporting BI&PoC-led herbal justice initiatives in “Maine.”